ns-rse/git-collaboration/episodes/git_hygiene.md

 ### `difftastic`

 When undertaking Pull Requests on GitHub there is the ability to toggle between two [[different views]][githubdiff] of the differences.
-The standard view shows the changes line-by-line and looks like the following where the old lines are started with `-` signs and may well be in red and the newer lines are started with `+` and may well be in green.
+The standard view shows the changes line-by-line and looks like the following where the deleted lines are started with `-` signs and may well be in red and the added lines are started with `+` and may well be in green.
+Changes within a line are reflected as a deletion _and_ addition.

 ``` bash
 @@ -1861,12 +1862,18 @@ tree -afhD -L 2 main/